X100, artwork by Tyberius Anderson.

 Bar guy, Willoughby Arms.
 Halogen lighting, 1/30 at f/2 and automatically selected ISO 320.

-The X100 is useless for anything that requires fast frame rates pointless; the X100 chokes up after a few shots whereas even my decade-old D2Hs will cheerfully shoot hundreds of photos in less than a minute and always be ready for the next one.
+The X100 is not for shooting anything that requires frame rate; the X100 chokes up after a few shots whereas even my decade-old D2Hs will cheerfully shoot hundreds of photos in less than a minute and always be ready for the next one.

 No camera, other than the X100S, X100T and X100F that replaced it, is comparable to the X100.

-If you want something like a Fuji X100, your choices are the Fuji X100.
-The combination of being small enough to fit in a pocket, light enough that you won't notice it, having an SLR-sized sensor and fitted with a fixed lens is not done by any other camera.
+If you want something like a Fuji X100, your choices are the Fuji X100 or one of its descendants.
+The combination of being small enough to fit in a pocket, light enough that you won't notice it, having an SLR-sized sensor and having a fast, fixed lens is not done by any other digital camera.

 Actually, the closest thing to the X100 would be any of the legendary 1960s rangefinder film cameras, but they don't give you a clean ISO 3200.